 Advocating for patient empowerment and transparency in healthcare

-In this episode of NRC Health’s Patient No Longer podcast we explore the the importance of adopting an appreciative approach to healthcare.
+In this episode of NRC Health’s Patient No Longer podcast we explore the importance of adopting an appreciative approach to healthcare.

 Conversation